cosmos/ledger-cosmos/docs/APDUSPEC.md

-# Cosmos App - Ledger Nano S
+# Terra App - Ledger Nano S
 ## General structure

 The general structure of commands and responses is as follows: